 \section{Introduction}

-Large language models (LLMs) typically undergo three primary training stages: (1) pre-training, during which LLMs are trained on extensive and diverse datasets encompassing multiple languages and modalities \citep{DBLP:journals/corr/abs-2303-18223,DBLP:journals/corr/abs-2412-15115,DBLP:journals/corr/abs-2407-21783,DBLP:journals/corr/abs-2412-19437}; (2) supervised fine-tuning, in which LLMs are fine-tuned using prompt-response pairs authored by humans or LLMs \citep{DBLP:journals/corr/abs-2308-10792}; and (3) preference fine-tuning, wherein preference data annotated by humans or LLMs are employed to conduct RLHF or alternative methods such as DPO and KTO \citep{DBLP:conf/nips/Ouyang0JAWMZASR22,DBLP:conf/nips/RafailovSMMEF23,DBLP:journals/corr/abs-2402-01306}.
-The latter two stages are essential for improving LLMs' ability to follow instructions and generate responses that are aligned with human preferences and values.
+Large language models (LLMs) typically undergo three primary training stages: (1) pre-training, during which LLMs are trained on extensive and diverse datasets encompassing multiple languages and modalities \citep{DBLP:journals/corr/abs-2303-18223,DBLP:journals/corr/abs-2412-15115,DBLP:journals/corr/abs-2407-21783,DBLP:journals/corr/abs-2412-19437}; (2) supervised fine-tuning, in which LLMs are fine-tuned using prompt--response pairs authored by humans or LLMs \citep{DBLP:journals/corr/abs-2308-10792}; and (3) preference fine-tuning, wherein preference data annotated by humans or LLMs are used to conduct RLHF or alternative methods such as DPO and KTO \citep{DBLP:conf/nips/Ouyang0JAWMZASR22,DBLP:conf/nips/RafailovSMMEF23,DBLP:journals/corr/abs-2402-01306}.
+The latter two stages are essential for improving LLMs' ability to follow instructions and generate responses aligned with human preferences and values.

-However, datasets for supervised and preference fine-tuning usually require human annotation, a process that is time-consuming and expensive.
-These constraints significantly hinder the scalability of dataset expansion, thereby limiting the volume of available training data.
-A common alternative involves leveraging LLMs to generate synthetic data, reducing dependence on human labor and enhancing scalability.
-Nevertheless, naive prompting often results in homogeneous data with limited coverage and pronounced task or domain imbalances, wherein certain domains or tasks are overrepresented while others remain underrepresented \citep{DBLP:conf/acl/WangKMLSKH23,DBLP:journals/corr/abs-2306-11644,DBLP:conf/iclr/XuJNDP0L25}.
-Such imbalances can lead LLMs to overfit to the overrepresented domains or tasks, thereby weakening the models' generalizability in real-world applications.
+However, datasets for supervised and preference fine-tuning often require human annotation, which is time-consuming and expensive.
+These constraints hinder the scalability of dataset expansion, limiting the amount of available training data.
+A common alternative is to leverage LLMs to generate synthetic data, thereby reducing reliance on human labor and improving scalability.
+Nevertheless, naive prompting often yields homogeneous data with limited coverage and pronounced task or domain imbalance, where certain domains or tasks are overrepresented while others remain underrepresented \citep{DBLP:conf/acl/WangKMLSKH23,DBLP:journals/corr/abs-2306-11644,DBLP:conf/iclr/XuJNDP0L25}.
+Such imbalance can cause LLMs to overfit overrepresented domains or tasks, weakening their generalizability in real-world applications.
 Consequently, ensuring both diversity and comprehensive coverage in synthetic data generation remains a critical challenge.